 When comparing Evince vs PDF Studio Viewer, the Slant community recommends Evince for most people.
-In the question“What are the best PDF viewers for Linux?”
-Evince is ranked 5th while PDF Studio Viewer is ranked 6th.
+In the question“What are the best PDF viewers for UNIX-like systems?”
+Evince is ranked 4th while PDF Studio Viewer is ranked 7th.
+The most important reason people chose Evince is:

 Ranked in these QuestionsQuestion Ranking